 BioTAP Scholars Program

-To build capacity in the area of research on biology GTA teaching professional development (TPD), the network created the BioTAP Scholars – a year-long program to develop, implement, and report on a biology GTA TPD research project.
+To build capacity in the area of research on biology TA teaching professional development (TPD), the network created the BioTAP Scholars – a year-long program to develop, implement, and report on a biology TA TPD research project.

-While the original NSF-supported Scholars Program has ended, the next iteration of the Scholars Program has received funding and is in active preparation to launch sometime in 2023/2024.
+While the original NSF-supported Scholars Program has ended, the next iteration - the ECB Scholars Program has received NSF funding and is in active preparation to launch in early 2023.
 So stay tuned!